raj638111/awsexamples/a25_ELB_ASG/a05_ELB.md

 1. Features
    1. Is Layer 4 load balancer
    2. Can be used to forward TCP, TLS, UDP traffic to your instances
+   3. Supports TCP, HTTP & HTTPS health checks
-   3. Handles millions of requests per second
+   4. Handles millions of requests per second
-   4. Ultra low latency
+   5. Ultra low latency
+   6. Provides both DNS name & Static IP (Helps with accessing the NLB event when underlying infra changes) per AZ
-   5. Has one static IP per AZ & supports assigning elastic IP to each AZ
+   7. Has one static IP per AZ (So, we can assign elastic IP to the static IP)
       1. Can be used to expose our application with set of static IPs (Elastic IPs)
-   6. Health check supports target groups of: TCP, HTTP & HTTPS
+   8. Health check supports target groups of: TCP, HTTP & HTTPS
 2. Target Groups can be,
    1. EC2 instances
    2. IP Addresses (Must be private IPs)